 A unique identifier that identifies a single line item or multiple line item order.

-Unless the ItemID (or SKU) and corresponding TransactionID, or the OrderLineItemID is provided in the request to identify a single line item order, the OrderID must be specified.
-If OrderID is specified, OrderLineItemID, ItemID, TransactionID, and SKU are ignored if present in the same request.
+Unless the ItemID value (or SKU value) and corresponding TransactionID value, or the OrderLineItemID value is provided in the request to identify a single line item order, the OrderID value must be specified.
+If OrderID value is specified, OrderLineItemID, ItemID, TransactionID, and SKU fields are ignored if present in the same request.

 Note: Note that the unique identifier of a 'non-immediate payment' order will change as it goes from an unpaid order to a paid order.
 Due to this scenario, all Trading API calls that accept Order ID values as filters in the request payload will support the identifiers for both unpaid and paid orders.

 Sellers can check to see if an order has been paid by looking for a value of Complete in the CheckoutStatus.Status field in the response of GetOrders call, or in the Status.CompleteStatus field in the response of GetItemTransactions or GetSellerTransactions call.
 Sellers should not fulfill orders until buyer has made payment.